Legal

 1. Encryption in transit

-- All communication between clients (web app, mobile app, API consumers) and Workclave servers is encrypted using TLS 1.2 or TLS 1.3.
-Connections using older protocols are rejected.
+- All communication between clients (web app, mobile app, API consumers) and Workclave is encrypted in transit using modern, industry-standard protocols.
+Outdated, insecure protocols are rejected.

-- API tokens and session credentials are transmitted only over encrypted channels.
-They are never included in URL query parameters.
+- Authentication tokens and session credentials are transmitted only over encrypted channels and are never placed in URLs.

 2. Encryption at rest

-- Encryption keys are managed through a dedicated key management service and rotated on a defined schedule.
+- Encryption keys are centrally managed and rotated on a regular schedule, with backups protected by separate keys.

 3. Authentication and session management

-- Workclave uses short-lived JWT access tokens (15-minute expiry) paired with refresh tokens.
-Refresh tokens are rotated on use and invalidated on logout.
+- Sessions use short-lived access tokens paired with refresh tokens that rotate on use and are invalidated on logout.

-- Passwords are hashed using bcrypt with a work factor calibrated to current hardware benchmarks.
+- Passwords are stored using a strong, salted one-way hashing function.
 Plaintext passwords are never stored or logged.

 4. Access controls

-- Production database and infrastructure access is restricted to a named set of personnel.
-All production access requires multi-factor authentication.
+- Production and infrastructure access is limited to a named set of personnel and requires multi-factor authentication.

 - Access is granted on a least-privilege basis.
-Staff members receive the minimum access needed for their specific function.
+Staff receive only the access needed for their function.

-- Access rights are reviewed quarterly.
-Terminated or role-changed individuals are deprovisioned within 24 hours.
+- Access rights are reviewed periodically, and individuals who leave or change roles are deprovisioned promptly.

 5. Audit logging

-- Audit logs are retained for a minimum of 12 months and can be exported by workspace administrators for compliance purposes.
+- Audit logs are retained for 12 months and are available for compliance review on request.

-- Log integrity is protected — logs cannot be modified or deleted by application-layer operations.
+- Log integrity is protected — entries cannot be altered or removed through ordinary application operations.

 6. Infrastructure and network security

-- Public-facing services are protected by a web application firewall (WAF) configured to block OWASP Top 10 attack patterns including SQL injection, XSS, and CSRF.
+- Public-facing services sit behind a web application firewall tuned to block common attack patterns.

-- Rate limiting is enforced on all public API endpoints.
-Authentication endpoints apply stricter limits to prevent brute-force and credential stuffing attacks.
+- Rate limiting is applied to public endpoints, with stricter limits on authentication to deter brute-force attacks.

 7. Application security

-- API endpoints use explicit schema validation.
-Requests with unexpected or malformed fields are rejected with a 400 error before reaching business logic.
+- Requests with unexpected or malformed fields are rejected before reaching business logic.

 8. Employee and contractor security

-- All Workclave staff and contractors with access to production systems undergo background verification before access is granted.
+- Staff and contractors with access to production systems undergo verification before access is granted.

-- Security awareness training is conducted at onboarding and annually thereafter.
+- Security awareness training is conducted at onboarding and refreshed periodically.

-- Personal devices used for work must meet minimum security configuration requirements including full-disk encryption and screen lock.
+- Devices used for work must meet baseline security requirements, including disk encryption and screen lock.

-- Staff are prohibited from storing customer data on personal devices or unapproved cloud storage services.
+- Staff are prohibited from storing customer data on personal devices or unapproved services.

 9. Incident response

-- Workclave maintains a documented incident response plan covering detection, triage, containment, eradication, recovery, and post-incident review.
+- Workclave maintains a documented incident response plan covering detection, triage, containment, recovery, and post-incident review.

-- In the event of a confirmed personal data breach, affected customers are notified within 72 hours with the nature of the incident, scope, and remediation steps.
+- In the event of a confirmed personal data breach, affected customers are notified without undue delay, and within 72 hours, with the nature, scope, and remediation steps.

-- Post-incident reviews are conducted for all severity-1 incidents.
-Findings and remediation actions are documented internally.
+- Post-incident reviews are conducted for major incidents, and findings are documented and acted on.

 10. Vulnerability disclosure

-- We request that you do not publicly disclose the vulnerability until we have had a reasonable opportunity to investigate and remediate.
+- We ask that you not publicly disclose the issue until we have had a reasonable opportunity to investigate and remediate.

-- We commit to acknowledging receipt of valid reports within 2 business days, providing a status update within 7 days, and notifying you when the vulnerability is resolved.
+- We acknowledge valid reports within 2 business days, provide a status update within 7 days, and notify you when the issue is resolved.

 - We do not pursue legal action against researchers who act in good faith and follow responsible disclosure principles.